• Skip to main content

 foodsaver-bags-of-frozen-food-by-danperrydotcom.jpg

 And it’s not an eyesore.
-The FoodSaver is low-profile enough to blend right into your kitchen decor.
+The Foodsaver is low-profile enough to blend right into your kitchen decor.
 I like the soft ivory color, but they also come in black and stainless.

 I used to store it on the counter (because I feared "out of sight, out of mind"), but now I store it in a deep drawer in our kitchen.
 I like that dust can’t collect on it, yet it’s lightweight and easy enough to quickly pull out of the drawer and use.